meltano/meltano/docs/src/_guide/mappers.md

 ## Standalone Mapper Plugins

 The other way of getting mapper functionality is to use a standalone mapper plugin that is inserted between your tap and target to do the translation `meltano run tap-csv <MAPPER> target-jsonl`.
-These can be used even whether or not your tap and/or target are SDK based, it's your choice how you implement mappers.
+These can be used even when your your tap and/or target are not SDK based.

-The limitation with this approach is that currently you can only run these using the `meltano run` command.
+The limitation with this approach is that currently you can only run these using the `meltano run` command and not using `meltano elt` or `meltano invoke`.
 The advantage relative to the SDK inline stream maps is that you can fork the mapper plugin or build your own to do whatever you need.

 The two most common mapper plugins are: